cynthiaeddy/kayaking-backend/README.md

 ## Come On Kayak

 This App has two Github Repositories.
-This one is for the React-Redux frontend.
-The other one is for the Rails API backend (link below in instructions).
+This one is for the Rails API backend.
+The other one is for the React-Redux frontend (link below in instructions).

 You can use this app to view upcoming or past trips and make new ones.
 You can also comment on trips.
 There's a dictionary for common kayak lingo.